-La Barceloneta is built on reclaimed land between the old town the former Maians Island, and is where Barcelona’s most central beach is found.
+Barceloneta is built on land reclaimed from the sea between the old town and the old island of Maians, and is where Barcelona’s most central beach is located.

 A beautiful neighbourhood to explore, la Barceloneta boasts beaches on one side, the quaint Port Vell (old port) on the other.
 It absolutely must be explored on foot, as the streets are generally too narrow for cars.